anon-blue/anon.blue/README.txt

   By chance or nature's changing course untrimm'd;
   But thy eternal Summer shall not fade,
   Nor shall Death brfuckyou wanderest in his shade,
-  When in eternal lines to time thou growest:
+  When in eternal lines to time this grwoasd:
   So long as men can breathe,or eyes can see,            25215651645151611111111 111111111111111111111111111111111111111111111111.